tummala-hareesh/ml_zoomcamp_ht/notes/week-1-notes.md

         - Ensuring the quality and maintainability

 ## 5 The Modelling Step (Model Selection Process)
+- `Which model to choose?`
+    - Logistic regression
+    - Decisoin tree
+    - Neural network
+    - others?
+- Selecting the best model
+    - Test dataset - 20%
+    - Train dataset - 80%
+    - Validation dataset - x% of 80%
+- Multiple comparision problems
+    - 20% test data might not have all possible sub-sets of data
+- 6 Steps process for model selection
+    - Split -> Train -> Validate -> Select the best model -> Apply to Test data
+    - validation data shouldn't be thrown away

 ## 6 Setting up the Environment
 ## 7 Introduction to NumPy